aelmakk/darkly_42/advance_xss/ressources/explaination.md

 Enter *decripted script* in the name input.

+```
+data:[mediatype][;base64],data
+```

 data:text/html;base64,PHNjcmlwdD5hbGVydCgxKTwvc2NyaXB0Pg==

 ## Use
 > Data URI is a clever method of inserting tiny files inline in HTML texts.
 Instead of referring to a file kept locally on the server, the file is delivered as a base64-encoded string of data prefixed by a mime-type inside the URL itself.
-```
-data:[mediatype][;base64],data
-```

-## Prevention

 ## Documentation
 - [Base64 - Decode/Encode](https://https://www.base64decode.org/)